plomlompom/mtgtool/README.md

 ### deck file format 2

 Mostly the same parsing rules apply as for format 1.
-The difference affects the sideboard marker: A `SB:` token is not accepted, whereas a single line whose non-whitespace consists of the string 'Sideboard' is.
+The difference affects the sideboard marker: An `SB:` token is not accepted, whereas a single line whose non-whitespace consists of the string `Sideboard` is.
 All cards below this line are counted as belongig to the sideboard, and a file which contains this sideboard marker but no cards listed below it is invalid.